SimonZhang04/pebl-test/backend/README.md

 # Backend

-Backend service for the pebl-test project, providing API endpoints and image processing capabilities for climbing wall hold detection.
+Backend service for the pebl-test project, providing API endpoints and image processing capabilities for climbing wall hold detection and route comparison.

 ## Features

 - **Object Detection**: Uses Roboflow to detect climbing holds on spray walls
 - **Color Analysis**: Identifies the dominant color of detected holds using K-means clustering
 - **Image Processing**: Resizes and processes images using OpenCV
+- **Route Highlighting**: Generates images with selected holds highlighted in blue or red
+- **Route Comparison**: Uses Google Gemini AI to compare new routes with existing routes
+- **Duplicate Detection**: Automatically detects and prevents duplicate route submissions
-- **FastAPI**: RESTful API framework (when implemented)
+- **FastAPI**: RESTful API framework with async support

 ## Requirements